Mid-Term Disability Insurance

 Premiums that come due while an insured is disabled and collecting monthly disability benefits may be waived.

 A pre-existing condition is considered an injury or sickness for which you incurred charges, received medical treatment, consulted a physician or took prescribed drugs within 12 months before the effective date of your insurance.
 If total disability is due to a pre-existing condition, no benefits will be paid for such condition, or any complication of it, for 12 continuous months while insured and until actively at work at least 30 days following such 12-month period.

 Added Hospital Benefits

-While hospitalized for a disability, this plan will pay a 50% added benefit for up to 3 months for each covered injury or illness.
-This benefit is not payable for confinement in places used mainly for the aged, the chronically ill, convalescents, drug addicts, alcoholics, or as a rest home, a nursing home, or a place that specializes in custodial, educational, or rehabilitory care.
+When hospitalized for disability, you collect an additional 50% of your monthly benefit for up to 3-full months for each covered accident or sickness, excluding the following: places used mainly for the aged, the chronically ill, convalescents, drug addicts or alcoholics; or as a rest home, nursing home, custodial, educational, or rehabilitory care.

 Your Benefits Are Tax Free

 Under current federal income tax laws, disability income benefits are usually non-taxable if you personally pay the premiums.
 Be sure to contact your tax advisor.

 This plan is backed by a full 30-day free review.
 Once your application is approved, you will receive your Certificate of Insurance.
 If for any reason after you receive it, you are not fully satisfied, simply write “cancel” and return it within 30 days without claim.
 Your premium will be returned promptly and you will be under no further obligation.
 This is just one more reason you can count on ABE for such an important purchase.

 Your coverage is renewable as long as you stay employed full-time, are under age 75, the group policy stays in effect, the member maintains his or her ABA membership, and premiums are paid when due.